JPMS-DSAC/Data_/regulation_bio/README.md

 Documents from SEBI have been collected, and have been transformed for our tasks.
 This README explains the available data.

+The original documents are in PDF form in PDF/

+The below can be found in TXT-JSON/

 **ALL_REGULATIONS_SPLIT** -
 Regulatory documents from SEBI website, downloaded and grouped by the type of regulation, name of each pdf is the date of release of the .
 Names were annotated manually